On tau functions associated with linear systems

-We can multiply elements in ${\bf S}$ by concatenating words and taking linear combinations.
-Since all words in ${\bf A}$ begin and end with $A$, we obtain words of the required form, hence ${\bf A}$ is a subring.
-To differentiate a word in ${\bf A}$ we add words in which we successively replace each $F_x$ by $AF_x+F_xA-2F_xAF_x$, giving a linear combination of words of the required form. (ii) As in (i), the operations are well defined in the sense that $\lfloor P\rfloor\lfloor Q\rfloor$ and $(d/dx)\lfloor P\rfloor$ are images of elements of ${\bf A}$ for all $P, Q\in {\bf A}$.
-Evidently the proposed multiplication is associative and distributive over addition.
-Using (3.6) and (3.7), one checks that Leibniz's rule holds in the form
+hence $({\cal S}, \ast , \partial )$ is a differential ring.
+We can multiply elements in ${\cal S}$ by concatenating words and taking linear combinations.
+Since all words in ${\cal A}_\Sigma$ begin and end with $A$, we obtain words of the required form, hence ${\cal A}_\Sigma$ is a subring.
+To differentiate a word in ${\cal A}_\Sigma$ we add words in which we successively replace each $F_x$ by $AF_x+F_xA-2F_xAF_x$, giving a linear combination of words of the required form.